Last Summer at Bluefish Cove

-Last Summer at Bluefish Cove is a play by Jane Chambers.
-It is a landmark piece in Lesbian dramatic literature as the first mainstream play of its kind.
+Last Summer at Bluefish Cove is a 1980 American play by Jane Chambers.
+It is a landmark piece in lesbian dramatic literature as the first mainstream play of its kind.

-The play focuses on the friendships and journeys of the eight women at Bluefish Cove and was one of the first pieces of theatre to present lesbians as rounded, three-dimensional characters, avoiding the problematic and homophobic tropes that had been necessary to portray queer stories on stage.
-Chambers' comedic dialogue, sensitivity to human nature and tender treatment of her characters help the play transcend preconceptions and show the universality of these women's journeys, whether straight or lesbian.
+The play focuses on the friendships and journeys of the eight women at Bluefish Cove.
+It was one of the first pieces of theatre to present lesbians as rounded, three-dimensional characters, avoiding the problematic and homophobic tropes that had been necessary to portray queer stories on stage.
+Chambers' comedic dialogue, sensitivity to human nature, and tender treatment of her characters help the play transcend preconceptions and show the universality of these women's journeys, whether straight or lesbian.